dabeaz/blog/2023/three-problems.md

 I'm struck by the raw minimalism and expressiveness of the code.
 There is no advanced metaprogramming, operator overloading, or even any classes.
-If you want to see how it works, the code is right there to look at.
+If you want to see how everything works, the code is right there to look at.
 Most of the functions are tiny.
-They way that they compose together is pretty awesome.
+The way that they compose together is pretty awesome.

 As an aside, sometimes people ask me "what can I do to improve my Python